-The Criminal Investigation Specialist Technical Certificate of Credit begins to introduce students to various careers in the rapidly growing field of forensic science.
-Students will gain introductory exposure to knowledge and skills that may encourage further academic preparation in careers in forensic technology in areas such as crime scene investigation, death investigation, laboratory technology, evidence technology, forensic computer science, and general forensic science or criminal justice fields.
+The Criminal Investigation Specialist Technical Certificate of Credit introduces students to the procedures, techniques, legal concerns and challenges associated with a criminal investigation.
+Combining classroom lectures and practical exercises in the program allows students to better comprehend the various investigative procedures.
+Students will gain introductory exposure to knowledge and skills that may encourage further academic preparation in such areas as forensic technology, crime scene investigation, death investigation, laboratory technology, evidence technology, forensic computer science, and other criminal justice related fields.

 This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtyard room are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.